Brownie Mary: 1974–1982; Peron, two arrests

 Rathbun first met fellow activist Dennis Peron in 1974 in the Castro district at Cafe Flore, where they shared a joint.
 While working as a waitress at the International House of Pancakes, she earned extra money selling cannabis-laced brownies; she became known in the Castro for selling "magical brownies" out of a basket for several dollars each.
 Rathbun baked and sold cannabis brownies for profit out of her house.
+Mary would cook large pots of butter and cannabis slowly on the stove for hours in her little kitchen to infuse the butter herself to use in her "magical brownies".
 Peron also sold Rathbun's brownies at his Big Top pot supermarket on Castro Street.
 He was shot in the leg during a police raid on his business in 1977.

 In the early 1980s, Rathbun was baking about 50 dozen cannabis brownies per day.
 She advertised her "original recipe brownies" on San Francisco bulletin boards, calling them "magically delicious".
 An undercover police officer discovered what she was doing, and on the night of January 14, 1981, police raided Rathbun's home and found more than 18 lb of cannabis, 54 dozen cannabis brownies, and an assortment of other drugs.
 When Rathbun opened the door, she reportedly told the police, "I thought you guys were coming."
 She was 57 years old when she was first arrested.
 It was at this time that the media began calling her "Brownie Mary".
 She pleaded guilty to nine counts of possession and received three years probation.
 The judge also sentenced her to 500 hours of community service.
 Rathbun began working with the Shanti Project, a support group for people with HIV/AIDS.
 According to Peron: